 "Established businesses and institutions have been here before, so hopefully lessons have been learned," said Richard Edwards, distinguished research analyst at Freeform Dynamics.
 "Large enterprises aren't usually the fastest movers, so less than a year should signal a degree of urgency."

-Businesses risk being left behind
+Upgrade to Windows 10 or risk being left behind

-Titcombe also points out that organisations that stick with Windows 7 will become out of touch, and that's where the move to Windows 10 is an opportunity.
+Titcombe also points out that organisations that stick with Windows 7 will become out of touch, and that's where the move to Windows 10 or even Windows 11 is an opportunity.
 He said any organisation or individual making the move to Windows 10 will "be amazed about how much faster and more dynamic your environment becomes with the upgrade to Windows 10 and its supporting software like Office 365 and Windows server 2016".

 So, making the move to Windows 10 can be a lever to taking a fresh look at IT more generally, which was also true of BCS' own migration.